fnproject/fn/README.md

 * Written in Go
 * Simple yet powerful extensibility

-The fastest way to experience Fn is to follow the quickstart below, or you can jump right to our [full documentation](docs/README.md), [API Docs](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/fnproject/fn/master/docs/swagger.yml), or his us up in our [Slack Community](http://slack.fnproject.io)!
+The fastest way to experience Fn is to follow the quickstart below, or you can jump right to our [full documentation](docs/README.md), [API Docs](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/fnproject/fn/master/docs/swagger.yml), or hit us up in our [Slack Community](http://slack.fnproject.io)!

 ## Quickstart